Bashar Resan

-Bashar Resan Bonyan Albu-Mohammed (بشار رسن بنيان; born 22 December 1996) is an Iraqi professional footballer who plays as a midfielder for Qatar SC and the Iraq national team.
+Bashar Resan Bonyan Albu-Mohammed (بشار رسن بنيان; born 22 December 1996) is an Iraqi professional footballer who plays as a midfielder for Pakhtakor, and the Iraq national team.

 Club career

 Early years

 Bashar is the son of former Iraq and Sikak Al-Hadeed player of the 70s, Resan Bonyan.
 He started playing on Palestine Street in the Iraqi capital for local team 14 Tammuz and had the privilege of being a student at the Ammo Baba Football School from the age of 12 and spent two years at the school before joining Al-Quwa Al-Jawiya at 13.
 He first played for the Al-Quwa Al-Jawiya Junior team and in the space of just nine months he found himself in the first team.

 Al-Quwa Al-Jawiya

 Rasan started his career at Al-Quwa Al-Jawiya, where he made his league debut in 2011.
 In the 2010–2011 season he was plucked from the Al-Quwa Al-Jawiya junior side where at 14 was playing with boys much older than himself to train with the first team after he was seen in a game by team coach Thair Ahmed, and he has been a first team member since.
 The winger has become the youngest player in the history in their 83-year existence and went on to sign a senior contract with the club.
 He scored the opening goal of the 2016 Iraq FA Cup Final which his team went on to win.